Difference Between CMA and CIMA

 The full form of CMA is Certified Management Accountant and students will only need to clear one level for obtaining this degree whereas the full form of CIMA is the Chartered Institute of Management Accountants and the students pursuing this course will need to clear three levels for obtaining the degree of this course.

-CMA vs CIMA – What Should be Your Choice?
-CMA exam and CIMA certification hold such lucrative opportunities for management professionals abroad that often it leaves many confused what to pursue.
+CMA exam and CIMA certification hold such lucrative opportunities for management professionals abroad that often it leaves many confused about what to pursue.
 We help you understand the differences because we understand how difficult it is to build a career as a management professional.
-Just read on…
+Just read on.

 Below is the flow of the article –

-- What is Chartered Institute of Management Accountants (CIMA)?
+What is the Chartered Institute of Management Accountants (CIMA)?

 CMA vs CIMA Infographics

 |A candidate is required to hold a bachelor’s degree from an accredited university to qualify for the exam.||The CIMA course is open to everyone as the course is a rigorous program in itself.
 A high school diploma is a minimum requisite required to become eligible for the exam.
 However, exemptions to the exams are provided on the basis of the qualification of each individual.|

 |The CMA is a two-part exam, each exam consisting of 100 multiple choice questions and two 30-minute essay questions.||The CIMA course comprises of 15 papers and each paper is tested by a two-hour computer-based assessment.|

 |Certification Organised By||Chartered institute of management accountants||Chartered institute of management accountants|

 |Number of Levels||CMA has only one level to clear.
 The level has two parts.
 Part one is about Financial Reporting, Planning, Performance, and Control and Part two is all about Financial Decision Making.||CIMA has three levels to clear.